Skip to main content

 Temporary resident visa (TRV) or Electronic Travel Authorization (eTA)

-Please note that the information published by the governments of Québec and of Canada take precedence over that which is shared on this web page and in these videos.
+Please note that the information provided by the governments of Canada and Québec take precedence over the information on this page and in these videos.

 The Immigration section of this website is intended to provide general information on current procedures, which may change at any time without notice.
 The laws and regulations in force in Québec and Canada, as well as the websites of Ministère de l’Immigration, de la Francisation et de l’Intégration [Québec’s ministry of immigration, francisation, and integration] (MIFI) and Immigration, Refugees and Citizenship Canada (IRCC), take precedence over this page.